 Concealed water leaks on your property

 Leaking toilets, taps and underground pipes can waste a lot of water, leading to high water bills.
+They can also damage the structure of your property and even attract termites.

 • a tap that drips once a second wastes up to 33 litres per day